Criminal Prosecution Clinic – (New York County)

 Students will work in the Quality of Life part of the Criminal Court under the supervision of experienced ADAs.

-Students will conduct investigations and prepare discovery, appear at court calendar calls, engage in motion practice, prepare cases for hearings and trial, and conduct hearings and trials.
+Students will conduct investigations and prepare discovery, appear at court calendar calls, engage in motion practice, prepare cases for hearings and trials, and conduct hearings and trials.

 Once fieldwork commences, the seminar will meet weekly for two hours and will include case rounds, skills training, substantive criminal law and procedure, ethics and professional responsibility as necessitated by the students’ case work, and consideration of existing policies and procedures and proposed systemic reforms in the criminal justice system.